-Standing desks refers to the work desks that allow you to work while standing at your ‘desk job’ rather than sitting at it.
+Standing desks refers to the work desks that allow you to work while standing on your ‘desk job’ rather than sitting on it.

 It has become a hot-favourite topic among the industry experts and recent years have seen the prices of these desks soaring to the sky.

 Modern versions of standing desks are not only adjustable as per the height of the individual, but they also offer an option of alternating your time between sitting and standing.